ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 ### 1. Creating the string to sign.

-> Example to generate signature
+> Example code to generate signature

 ```ruby